We hope you enjoy reading the MEANit blog with all the guides and tips. If you want our team to help with your web presence click here

 1. Advertising using paid PPC Pay Per Click Google Adwords to get found when someone searches for specific keywords or terms.
 This is one to many, but to people who show some intent

-2. Advertise in Social Media platforms like Facebook, Instagram, Twitter etc. Does you target audience hang out in any of these platforms.
+2. Advertise in paid Social Media platforms like Facebook, Instagram, Twitter etc. Does you target audience hang out in any of these platforms.
 Work out which platform and start testing with whichever one seems like the most likely fit for your desired audience -This is still one to many, but it is more focused

-3. Advertise in offline mediums such as newspaper and magazines or any printed media, TV or Radio or signage and van livery etc. This also one to many.
+3. Advertise in paid offline mediums such as newspaper and magazines or any printed media, TV or Radio or signage and van livery etc. This also one to many.

 4. Create content on your website that is useful, relevant and adds value, so that you rank well and get engagement.
 These good pages will be ranked well by Google and because of the ensuing engagement, they will rank even better.